 - Cook the lentils according to package instructions.
 Drain and set aside.
 Start cooking the brown rice in a separate pot while you make the curry sauce.

 - In a large pan, saute the diced onions in 1 tbsp of vegetable broth (or olive oil) until translucent.
-Add the minced garlic, curry powder, coriander, cumin, salt, chili flakes, and green curry paste.
+Add the minced garlic, curry powder, coriander, cumin, turmeric powder, salt, chili flakes, and green curry paste.
 Stir to combine and let it cook for 2 minutes.

 - Add the cooked green lentils and vegetable broth to the pan.
 Mix well and bring it to a boil.
 Reduce the heat to a low simmer and add the frozen peppers and coconut milk.
 Let it cook for 5-10 minutes, stirring occasionally.

 - Serve the green curry lentils over hot brown rice and top it with green onions, cilantro, and slices of lime.

 - Green or brown lentils are the best substitution for french lentils.
 You can use red or yellow lentils but they won't hold their shape as well.

 - You can substitute canned lite coconut milk for the full-fat coconut milk but don't use the coconut milk in a carton, it's not as creamy.